-- En 1 a.
+En 1 a.
 English Composition for ESL Writers.
 9 units (3-0-6 or 4-0-5); first term.
 An introduction to English composition for students whose first language is not English and who need focused instruction before taking a freshman humanities course.
 This course offers fundamental strategies for composing fluent standard written English and for constructing academic arguments.
 Students are assigned to En 1 a based on a writing assessment that is required of all incoming students.
 Not available for credit toward the humanities-social science requirement.
+Instructor: Youra.

-Instructor: Youra. - En 1 b.
+En 1 b.
 English Composition for ESL Writers.
-9 units (3-0-6 or 4-0-5); second term.
+9 units (3-0-6 or 4-0-5); offered by announcement.
 Continuation of En 1 a for students who need additional instruction before taking a freshman humanities course.
 Not available for credit toward the humanities-social science requirement.
+Instructor: Staff.

-Instructor: Youra. - En 2.
+En 2.
 Introduction to College Writing.
 9 units (2-2-5); first term.
 A course in developing forceful academic essays, for students who need more focused attention to writing before entering freshman humanities courses.
 It emphasizes analytic and argumentative writing and critical reading.
 The class features small seminar discussions and weekly conferences with the instructor.
 Students are assigned to En 2 based on a writing assessment that is required of all incoming students.
-Not available for credit toward the bumanities-social science requirement.
-Instructors: Daley, Youra. - En 3.
-Tutorial in Writing.
-3 units (1-2-0); second term.
-Prerequisites: Simultaneous registration in a freshman humanities course.
-Individualized instruction for students who need extra support for writing in the humanities.
 Not available for credit toward the humanities-social science requirement.
+Instructors: Youra, Daley.

-Instructor: Youra. - Hum/En 5.
+Hum/En 5.
 Major British Authors.
 9 units (3-0-6).
-For course description, see Humanities. - Hum/En 6.
+For course description, see Humanities.

+Hum/En 6.
 American Literature and Culture.
 9 units (3-0-6).
-For course description, see Humanities. - Hum/En 7.
+For course description, see Humanities.

+Hum/En 7.
 Modern European Literature.
 9 units (3-0-6).
-For course description, see Humanities. - F/En 30.
+For course description, see Humanities.

+F/En 30.
 Introduction to Film.
 9 units (3-0-6).
 For course description, see Film.

 En 84.
 Writing About Science.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); offered by announcement.
 Instruction and practice in writing about science and technology for general audiences.
 The course considers how to convey complex technical information in clear, engaging prose that nonspecialists can understand and appreciate.
 Readings in different genres (e.g., magazine and newspaper journalism, reflective essays, case studies, popularizations) raise issues for discussion and serve as models for preliminary writing assignments and for a more substantial final project on a topic of each student's choice.
 Includes oral presentation.
 Satisfies the Institute scientific writing requirement and the option oral communication requirement for bumanities majors.
 Instructor: Youra.

 En 85.
 Writing Poetry.
 9 units (3-0-6); third term.
 Students will develop their poetic craft by creating poems in a variety of forms.
 The lecturer will provide guidance and direction, supervise class discussions of students' works, and assign outside reading as needed.
-Students may apply one term of En 85, 86, 87, 88, and 89 to the additional HSS requirements, and all other courses in this series will receive Institute credit.
+Students may apply one term of En 85, 86, 87, and 88 to the additional HSS requirements, and all other courses in this series will receive Institute credit.
 Instructor: Hall.